 - Persuades innocent newbies to sign up and pay him hundreds of dollars.

 - Makes money as long as he can before dropping this and moving on to another.

 If you’re interested in this type of online business, I would recommend you go to the Shopify website yourself.
-They provide detailed information on how to start.
+They provide detailed information in their Academy for free.

 You’ll learn way more just going to the Shopify Site yourself!

 I found this “rap” video on Youtube, all about Shopify, just for fun… LOL